 Robin M. Katz, a Primary Source Literacy Librarian at UC-Riverside, has developed a handout with more suggestions on how to create strong search terms when using Google for primary source searching.

 Increasingly in the 21st century, social media is becoming a means of not only sharing personal events and thoughts, but also a means of documenting historical events as they unfold.
 All social media platforms CAN house primary source materials, but NOT all social media posts SHOULD BE considered primary sources.
-Facebook, Twitter, Instagram, YouTube, and even TikTok have the potential to provide excellent in-the-moment primary source material, but it will require a concerted effort on the part of the researcher to determine whether social media posts are primary sources or secondary sources.
+Facebook, Twitter, Instagram, YouTube, and even TikTok have the potential to provide in-the-moment primary source material, but it will require a concerted effort on the part of the researcher to determine whether social media posts are primary sources or secondary sources, and whether their biases make them unusable or unreliable.

 NOTE: An aggregator site exists at DocNow (https://www.docnow.io/), where you can find tools to work with Tweet Catalog, which houses large datasets of Twitter IDs.
 Using Tweet Catalog requires downloading Hydrator, which is open-source software from GitHub that will allow you to turn tweet ids into readable tweets with metadata.
 A few exceptions exist on Tweet Catalog, where the data and tweets are accessible without the use of Hydrator, but this is not the norm.